Sightseeing in Halkidiki

 •Folklore Museum of Poligiros

-The Folklore Museum of Poligiros is housed in an elegant mansion in the centre of the city.
+The Folklore Museum of Poligiros is housed in an elegant mansion in the center of the city and its another great place to explore while doing sightseeing in Halkidiki.
 It houses old furniture, agricultural tools, jewelry, traditional costumes, photographs and other items.
 All exhibits were donated by the residents of Poligiros.

 •Folklore Museum in Afitos